brgmnn/audio-transcoder/README.md

     ./transcode.py --add-library music ~/Music ~/PhoneMusic

 This creates a new library called "music" with a root source directory `~/Music` and a root target directory `~/PhoneMusic`.
+I don't want all of my audio files transcoded so I add some paths to my "music" library.
+Paths not under the root source directory `~/Music` will fail.
+The shorthand `~~/` can be used to specify a path relative to the libraries root source directory.
+Paths can be either directories or files.
+In the case of a directory, _all_ valid files underneath that directory will be transcoded.
+I add some paths:

+    ./transcode.py --add-path music ~/Music/Muse/Showbiz/
+    ./transcode.py --add-path music ~/Music/Muse/Absolution
+    ./transcode.py --add-path music ~~/Bach
+    ./transcode.py --add-path music ~~/